ParticleHealth/synthetic-patients-ccdas/README.md

 Future ideas:
 * Provide the same data in FHIR Format.
-* Provide the same data in a common schema format such as Tuva Project,  https://thetuvaproject.com/
 * Split out the CCDA into several files.

 PRs / Contributions welcome.